IanMoroney/azure-content/articles/virtual-machines/virtual-machines-linux-classic-openbsd-create-upload-vhd.md

 - **OpenBSD operating system installed in a .vhd file**--A supported   OpenBSD operating system must be installed to a virtual hard disk.
 Multiple tools exist to create .vhd files.
 For example, you can use a virtualization solution such as Hyper-V to create the .vhd file and install the operating system.
 For instructions about how to install and use Hyper-V, see [Install Hyper-V and create a virtual machine](http://technet.microsoft.com/library/hh846766.aspx).

 > [AZURE.NOTE] The newer VHDX format is not supported in Azure.
 You can convert the disk to VHD format by using Hyper-V Manager or the cmdlet [convert-vhd](https://technet.microsoft.com/library/hh848454.aspx).
-In addition, there is a [tutorial on MSDN about how to use FreeBSD with Hyper-V](http://blogs.msdn.com/b/kylie/archive/2014/12/25/running-freebsd-on-hyper-v.aspx).

 This task includes the following five steps.